aota/kaleidofest.ca/whats-on.md

 # What's On
 **Here's just a taste of some of the hundreds of acts Kaleido has in store for you.
 For all the juicy details, get a program at the festival!**

+## Pancake Breakfast
+**SATURDAY 10:00 am – 12:00 pm**

+*630 CHED AVENUE CENTRAL STAGE 9210 – 118 Avenue*

+Enjoy a great pancake breakfast with all the trimmings, served up with a healthy dose of lively Edmonton entertainment.
+What a great way to start your day!

 ## Capoeira Annual Event & Belt Ceremony
 **91 Street & 118 Avenue - Saturday 3:30pm – 6:00 pm**